Interval running is the practice of alternating periods of running and walking.

 Once primarily used as a way to build up to continuous running, the interval approach has become a running style in and of itself.
 I know lots of runners who choose to use the run/walk interval style as a way of running, even though they could run the whole distance if they wanted to.

-For beginners, it is a great way to ease into running while allowing your body time to adapt to the stress of running, and for experienced runners, it can allow you to cover greater distances (and sometimes run faster) because you can build small periods of recovery into your run.
+For beginners, interval running is a great way to ease into running while allowing your body time to adapt to the stress of running, and for experienced runners, it can allow you to cover greater distances (and sometimes run faster) because you can build small periods of recovery into your run.

 “This article contains links to some recommended products.
 Please note, as an Amazon Associate I may earn from qualifying purchases.”